djkaty/Il2CppInspector/README.md

   -s, --sort                  (Default: index) Sort order of type definitions in C# output ('index' = by type definition index, 'name' = by type name).
 No effect when using file-per-class layout
   -f, --flatten               (Default: false) Flatten the namespace hierarchy into a single folder rather than using per-namespace subfolders.
 Only used when layout is per-namespace or per-class
   -g, --no-suppress-cg        (Default: false) Don't suppress generation of C# code for items with CompilerGenerated attribute
+  -n, --suppress-metadata     (Default: false) Suppress method pointers, field offsets and type indices from C# output.
+Useful for comparing two versions of a binary for changes with a diff tool
 ```

 Defaults if not specified: